cell-framework-project/nest-custom-skeleton/README.md

 ## ENVIROMENT GLOBALS

-Create a .env file in the root file, and add parameters:
+Create a .env file in the project directory, and add parameters:

 ### APP
 ```